CloudLabsAI-Azure/Customer-Support-Conversation-Summarization-with-Azure-OpenAI/Instructions/lab-03.md

    ![](../media/speech-service-create.png)

 6. Wait for the deployment to succeed.
-Once the depployment is succeeded, click on **Go to resource**.
+Once the deployment is succeeded, click on **Go to resource**.

    ![](../media/speech-go-to-resource.png)